Link to Radio Heritage Foundation - radioheritage.net

 As such, the North Beach location is associated with the broadcast of many important local and global events and forms an important part of the city's social and popular culture heritage.

-With few exceptions, traces of early radio broadcasting in what is arguably the world's 'home of radio' have been destroyed by time, neglect and indifference.
+With few exceptions, traces of early radio broadcasting in what is arguably the world's 'home of radio' have been destroyed by time, neglect, indifference and the recent earthquakes.
 Agreeing to the demolition of the 3ZB transmitter building is a deliberate decision of Gail Sheriff and other councillors, despite strong submissions calling for the building to be preserved and restored for contemporary use to honor its role in the city's heritage.

 image of 3ZB 1938 Construction